Ghosh-Anisha/Machine-Learning-with-Spark-Streaming_067_071_167_544/README.md

 The folders are as follows:
 1. models: all the model files mentioned above are present here
 2. test: there are 2 test files, one for KMC and the other for all the models
+3. plotting: ipynb file for plotting results comparing all models

 Instructions for running and testing models: